guangchl/dotfiles/vim/MyVimNote.md

         * :1,3s/old/new/g   substitute in line 1 to line 3
         * :%s/old/new/g     to change every occurrence in the whole file.
         * :%s/old/new/gc    to find every occurrence in the whole file, with a prompt whether to substitute or not.
-    * o           new line below, and enter INSERT mode
+    * o           open new line below, and enter INSERT mode
-    * O           new line above, and enter INSERT mode
+    * O           open new line above, and enter INSERT mode
     * a           append at next position, enter INSERT mode
     * A           append at end of line, enter INSERT mode
     * 30i- esc    insert "-" 30 times